Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Computational results

-In all computation priority weights in Eq.~\eqref{eq::objective} we use $w_j = 1$ for stopping (local) trains $w_j = 1.5$ for intercity (fast) trains $w_j = 1.75$ for express trains, and $w_j = 0$ for shunting (if applicable).
-As for the solver parameter {\tt t\_min}, after initial experiments we have decided to prefer {\tt t\_min}$=5$s as it provides a good balance between computation time and expected solution quality.
-Sensitivity analysis regarding this parameter is performed in Appendix~A for selected instances.
+The priority weights in Equation~\eqref{eq::objective} are set to $w_j = 1$ for stopping (local) trains $w_j = 1.5$ for intercity (fast) trains $w_j = 1.75$ for express trains, and $w_j = 0$ for shunting (if applicable), in all the computations.
+These weights result from interpreting the instructions on train traffic management rules and priority levels for trains set out in the ''Instruction for train operation (Ir-1)'' \footnote{see the paragraph $51$ of Instrukcja o prowadzeniu ruchu pociagow Ir-1 (in Polish), Eng.
+Instruction for railway traffic \url{https://www.plk-sa.pl/files/public/user_upload/pdf/Akty_prawne_i_przepisy/Instrukcje/Wydruk/Instrukcja_o_prowadzeniu_ruchu_pociagow_Ir-1_-_wchodzi_w_zycie_od_14_sty....pdf} accessed 18 November 2024} and the real-life dispatching practices on the PKP PLK network.
+The default value for regular traffic is $w_j = 1$, while there is no priority for shunting.
+Observe the higher priorities of InterCity trains and the even slightly higher priorities of express trains operated by Express Intercity Premium bullet trains which are briefly referred to as ``express trains''.
+These intercity trains and express trains have strong priority in the case of small-scale disturbances, but this priority can be neglected in the case of larger disturbances.
+As for the solver parameter {\tt t\_min}, after initial experiments, we have decided to prefer {\tt t\_min}$=5$s as it provides a good balance between computation time and expected solution quality.
+A sensitivity analysis regarding this parameter will be performed in Section~\ref{sec::results_real_network}.